dxw/contracts/agreements/general-cyber.md

 11. ### Quality

-    1.  dxw cyber will complete the Work with reasonable skill, care and diligence.
+    1.  dxw cyber will complete the Work with reasonable skill, care and diligence, in accordance with good industry practice.
     2.  dxw cyber will take steps to ensure, as far as is reasonably practical, that:

         1. Its advice, findings and recommendations are accurate and applicable;